pawelgrzybek/pawelgrzybek.com/content/posts/2016-10-19-loop-through-a-collection-of-dom-elements.md

 ---
 title: Loop through a collection of DOM elements
-description: Looping through a NodeList isn't as easy as iterating over a JavaScript array.
+summary: Looping through a NodeList isn't as easy as iterating over a JavaScript array.
 In this article I am going to cover the possible methods (and hacks) to do it.
 photo: 2016-10-19.jpg
 ---